River Daughter

 “In 1991, I bought a postcard on a trip to Italy of an adolescent girl in a red dress with her boots off waiting to be carried across a river by Saint Christopher.
 When I was unable to work, I used to have a morning practice of making small gouache paintings on a drafting table looking out through an enormous window where I could see about twenty miles into the desert in California.
 I copied the postcard, and after a while, just painted the girl who had black hair.
 As time went by, she became bigger with reddish hair.
 Years later she turned up again, painted over photographs.
 Like this one.”

-Nancy Mitchnick (b.
-1947, Detroit, Michigan) is a painter and educator.
+Nancy Mitchnick is a painter and educator in Detroit.
 She is the recipient of a Guggenheim Fellowship, two Pollock–Krasner Foundation Fellowships, and an American Academy of Arts and Letters Award.

 View next: Three Fold Commissions: Slow Geometry by Patrick Hill